jetbridge/create-react-app/README.md

 ### To use:

-`create-react-app myapp --typescript --scripts-version jetbridge-react-scripts`
+`create-react-app myapp --typescript --scripts-version jetbridge-react-scripts --use-npm`